 A thematic content analysis was undertaken of the 20 written responses in order to identify the problems of practice.
 A list of 14 problems of practice was developed from the analysis and used to form the second-round survey.
-Participants rated each problem of practice on a 4 point scale from 1 (not a priority or area of need in my school or practice) through to 4 (a high priority or area of need in my school or practice).
-There also was an opportunity for participants to identify any additional problems of practice in an open response box at the end of the survey.
+Participants rated each problem of practice on a 4 point scale from 1 (not a priority or area of need in my school or practice) through to 4 (a high priority or area of need in my school or practice) through to 4 (a high priority or area of need in my school or practice) through to for participants to identify any additional problems of practice in an open response box at the end of the survey.
 The survey was disseminated through The Education Hub's mailing list and social media channels.
 178 responses were received, 80 from primary and intermediate teachers and 98 from secondary teachers.
 21 had less than 5 years' experiences, 26 between 6 and 10 years, 59 11-20 years and 72 more than 20 years.